TriplyDB/Documentation/docs/ratt/index.md

 **RATT is distributed under the TriplyDB license.
 Contact [info@triply.cc](mailto:info@triply.cc) for more information.**

 RATT is a [TypeScript package](https://www.npmjs.com/package/@triply/ratt) that is developed by Triply.
 RATT makes it possible to develop and maintain production-grade linked data pipelines.
-It is used in combination with a TriplyDB license and instance to create large-scale Knowledge Graphs.
+It is used in combination with a TriplyDB license and instance to create large-scale knowledge graphs.

 RATT is written and used in TypeScript, a type-safe language that transpiles to JavaScript.
 It has the following properties that set it apart from other linked data pipeline approaches: